HariSekhon/DevOps-Bash-tools/README.md

   - utility scripts used from other scripts

 - `.bashrc` - shell tuning and sourcing of `.bash.d/*.sh`
-- `.bash.d/*.sh` - tonnes of functions and aliases for Linux, Docker, Kubernetes, Kafka etc.
+- `.bash.d/*.sh` - tonnes of functions and aliases for Linux, Docker, Kubernetes, Kafka, automatic GPG and SSH agent handling etc.
 - `lib` - Bash utility libraries full of functions for Docker, environment, CI detection, port and HTTP url availability content checks etc.
 - `kafka_wrappers` - scripts to make kafka cli usage easier (for Solr CLI usage see solr-cli.pl in [DevOps-Perl-tools](https://github.com/harisekhon/devops-perl-tools)